Australian Children's Education & Care Quality Authority (ACECQA)

 Violation and Disciplinary Action

-Any employee found to be in violation of this policy may be subject to disciplinary action, which may include but is not limited to, verbal or written warnings, suspension, termination of employment, or legal action in serious cases.
+Any employee found to be in violation of this policy may be subject to disciplinary action, which may include, but is not limited to, verbal or written warnings, suspension, termination of employment, or legal action in serious cases.

 Employees are encouraged to report any concerns or breaches of this policy to their immediate supervisor or the designated authority within the Akidamy.
-Whistleblower protections are in place to ensure that employees can report any unethical or unlawful behavior without fear of reprisal.
+Whistleblower protections are in place to ensure that employees can report any unethical or unlawful behaviour without fear of reprisal.